Frequently asked Questions

 Please write a short note to the class teacher prior to the appointment.

-Sign your child in and out at the office when collecting/returning to school.
+Sign your child in and out on the electronic system when collecting/returning to school.

 What if my child has medical needs?